Data Protection in Peru

 Data protection officers in Peru

-• Who Process large volumes of Personal Data, either in quantity or type of data,
+• Process large volumes of Personal Data, in terms of quantity or the nature of the data processed, or

-• Who undertake data Processing activities that involve the Processing of:
+• Carry out data processing activities that involve the processing of:

-• Pesonal Data for a large number of data subjects
+• Pesonal Data relating to a large number of data subjects,

-• Sensitive Personal Data as part of the entity's main activity or line of business
+• Sensitive Personal Data as part of the entity's core activity or main line of business, or

-• Personal Data leading to evident prejudice to the data subject's fundamental rights or freedoms
+• Personal Data whose processing may result in evident prejudice to the fundamental rights or freedoms of data subjects

-The requirement for entities to come into compliance with this new requirement is subject to varying grace periods, spanning from November 30, 2025 to November 30 2028, and are determined by the entity's annual revenue, as follows:
+Compliance with this obligation is subject to staggered grace periods, ranging from November 30, 2025 to November 30, 2028, depending on the entity’s annual revenue, as follows:

 Company Type / Size Annual Revenue Grace Period

-• Inform and advise of the obligations established by the provisions regarding data protection
+• Informing and advising on the obligations established under personal data protection regulations.

-• Verify and report on compliance with the applicable regulation, as well as on compliance with the policies of the data controller or data processor, including the assignment of responsibilities, awareness and training of personnel involved in processing operations, and audits to be carried out
+• Monitoring and reporting on compliance with applicable laws and with the policies of the data controller or data processor, including the allocation of responsibilities, awareness-raising and training of personnel involved in processing activities, and the performance of audits.

-• Act as a point of contact for the NDPA for issues related to the processing of personal data.
+• Acting as the primary point of contact with the NDPA on matters related to the processing of personal data.

 Continue reading